unioncollege-webtech/calculator/README.md

 If you use the `input` element, use the [`value`][input.value] property to update the display.
 If you use any other element the [`textContent`][textContent] property should be used.

+### DOM methods

+This exercise is intended for you to become familiar with the DOM API.
+Try to build the entire user interface for the calculator using only JavaScript.
+I will accept *some* static content in index.html, but the buttons and display for the calculator interface should be created using DOM methods.

 ### Evaluating the result